-The research project is investigating visual communication within scientific peer groups, specifically the conceptual figures that scientists use to explain processes, ideas and theories.
+The PhD research investigates visual communication within scientific peer groups, specifically the conceptual figures that scientists use to explain processes, ideas and theories.
 These figures are published in papers in scientific journals and used in printed posters and PowerPoint presentations at scientific conferences.
 They are constructed from visual elements that utilise a visual language specific to that field of science.
 This language requires a great deal of background knowledge, on the part of both the originator of the figure and their audience, to be used and understood.
-In the case of the earth and life sciences, these visual languages have developed over several centuries and are often rooted in a strong tradition of observational drawing.
+In the case of the earth and life sciences, these visual languages have developed over decades or, in some cases, centuries and are often rooted in a strong tradition of observational drawing.

 Philosopher of science Thomas Kuhn stated that scientific knowledge advances in a series of paradigms (Kuhn, 1996), and the longer a scientific paradigm persists, the more specialised its scientific language, both visual and verbal, becomes.
 It can be argued that each paradigm also has an associated image that represents that particular scientific concept.
 Kuhn uses Copernicus’ theory of a heliocentric solar system as a prime example of a scientific paradigm.
 Copernicus also produced a diagram that perfectly encapsulated his theory, and this has been used ever since, in a wide variety of forms, as the visual representation of the heliocentric solar system; a visual paradigm.